 This Action Plan is for a State grantee.
-The commonwealth is extremely diverse in its racial and ethnic composition, and there are numerous areas across the state with concentrated populations, including African American, Hispanic, Asian, and others.
-The commonwealth's methods of distribution selects projects and proposals targeted at meeting priority local needs and during implementation, steps are taken to affirmatively further fair housing.
+The commonwealth is extremely diverse in its racial and ethnic composition, and there are numerous areas across the state with concentrated communities of color, including African American, Hispanic, Asian, and others.
+The commonwealth's methods of distribution selects projects and proposals targeted at meeting priority local needs.
+During implementation, steps are taken to affirmatively further fair housing.